C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 [Readme document](README.md)

 ># **Responsive Design testing**

-Tested responsiveness of each page using the following methods:
+Tested responsiveness of the features on each page using the following methods:
 * Google Chrome DevTools at resolutions:
     * 1600 x 992
     * 1280 x 802